uea-teaching/graphics1-2022/README.md

 The content is written in `Markdown` and converted using `pandoc`.
 The slides are built using the Makefile in the lecture directory.
-There is a corresponding Makefile in the labs directory.

 I use some templates and defaults available at: